A container with an SSH server and SSH keys which can persist across restarts

 It does make some minor tweaks to the Debian default SSH configuration to enforce that root can only login using a key (password authentication is not allowed) - see 10-ssh-container.conf for details.

-If you build a container based on this image, be sure to do one of:
+If you build a container based on this image, be sure to do exactly one of:

 • Do not override the Dockerfile ENTRYPOINT, thus leaving the ENTRYPOINT from this container in effect.